Pleasantville school board president says attempts to oust him failed

-PLEASANTVILLE — The president of the local school board said the vote to replace him as leader during a board meeting last week was "immoral, unethical and illegal."
+PLEASANTVILLE — The president of the local school board said a vote to replace him as leader during a meeting last week was “immoral, unethical and illegal.”

 It also didn’t work, Julio Sanchez said Friday.

-"They took the vote anyway.
+“They took the vote anyway.
 But when it reached the county and state level, they were informed by the county superintendent that it in fact did not happen.
-It was purely a formality or ceremonial and I'm still the president," said Sanchez.
+It was purely a formality or ceremonial and I’m still the president,” Sanchez said.

-According to Sanchez, during a conference call last week, Robert Bumpus, Executive County Superintendent of Schools for Atlantic County, informed Sanchez and Sharnell Morgan, a board member who was voted to replace Sanchez as president, that the vote was not binding.
+According to Sanchez, during a conference call last week, Robert Bumpus, executive superintendent for Atlantic County, informed Sanchez and Sharnell Morgan, a board member who was voted to replace Sanchez as president, that the vote was not binding.

-Bumpus did not respond to a request to confirm Sanchez's account Friday afternoon, and instead referred the inquiry to the New Jersey Department of Education’s public information office, which replied:
+Bumpus did not respond to a request to confirm Sanchez’s account Friday afternoon, and instead referred the inquiry to the New Jersey Department of Education, which replied:

 “The local school board would be the best place to contact to determine who the current board president is; they would have the latest information if there were any changes.”